AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/README.md

 4. Specify the Azure AD group or admin users that the app will be shared with.
 Assign Safe Workplace Super User (Admin) security role and share

-#### Step 9: Set Flows Connections and Enable them for Execution
+### Step 9: Set Flows Connections and Enable them for Execution

 You must set the connections and enable the following flows that help in various processess in the solution.
 The following flows will need to go through the steps indicated below:

 - CDS: Flow > Automated Presence Checkout
 - CDS: Flow > Health Notification to HR
 - CDS: Flow > Set Preferred location in Contact
-- PowerApps: Create New Health Detail
-- PowerApps: Create New Health Questionnaire
-- PowerApps: Create Presence - CheckIn
-- PowerApps: CreateNewTracerContactOnLogin
-- PowerApps: Update Presence - Checkout

 Follow these steps: